 Travel expenses (gasoline and toll) €150

 Your travel expenses depend on how much you travel.
 We traveled very slow, so we had relatively little travel expenses.
 We do drive a diesel, which is cheaper than gasoline, but we pay extra for road taxes.
-Also, towing a caravan behind your car will increase your gasoline cost.
+Also, towing a trailer behind your car will increase your gasoline cost.

 And don’t forget toll for certain highways.
 Especially the famous Route du Soleil in France (all the way from Luxembourg via Dijon to Montpellier) is expensive.
 We paid (in low season) more than €100.